2 min read

 Practical reporting implications

-• Dutch GAAP is more straightforward, reduces reporting complexity, and is often preferred when operations and stakeholders are primarily domestic.
+• Dutch GAAP is more straightforward and reduces reporting complexity.
+It is often preferred when operations and stakeholders are primarily domestic.

 • IFRS is more resource-intensive, but improves international comparability, facilitates cross-border financing, and supports growth strategies targeting global investors.